mbakhoff/htmlbasic6/readme.md

   @Override
   protected void configure(HttpSecurity http) throws Exception {
     // TODO: configure the CSP header (doc link below)
+    // use the same CSP policy as we had in the last tutorial
     // HSTS, X-Frame-Options and CSRF tokens are enabled by default }